 What to expect when working with me on a full renovation

 If you thought interior design was just about picking paint colours and fabrics, think again.
-Here I walk through what you can expect working with me, as an interior designer in the Comox Valley, on a full renovation, with examples from real clients.
+Here I walk through what you can expect working with me, as an interior designer in the Comox Valley, on a full renovation, with examples from a mixture of real clients.

-We’ll meet for two hours in for an initial paid consultation.
-At the meeting, we’ll walk through the home so I get a full understanding of what’s both working and not working for you.
+We’ll meet for two hours at your home for an initial paid consultation.
+Any information that you can share in advance such as Pinterest Boards, Houzz Boards, Floorplans, photos, etc… ensures that this time together is highly productive.
+We’ll walk through the home so I get a full understanding of what’s both working and not working for you.
 We’ll review this Client Intake Questionnaire to ensure I have a full understanding of your objectives.

-Making lots of suggestions, you’ll receive tremendous value from our time together as I’ll follow-up with a recap as well as some initial ideas.
+Making lots of suggestions, you’ll receive tremendous value from our time together as I’ll follow-up with a recap of all the suggestions that I’ve made, as well as some initial ideas.

 From there, I’ll prepare my Design Fee Proposal.

 Outlining all the key deliverables at each step of the way, the Design Fee Proposal provides a Discovery Brief which summarizes my understanding of your needs and goals as well as the scope of the renovation.
 You’ll be provided with a fixed cost for Stages One and Two so you know exactly what the design portion of the renovation will cost.
 Stages Three through Five are at an hourly rate.

 Once the proposal is accepted, we’ll set up a joint board on Pinterest or Houzz so that you can share photos of rooms that really appeal to you, ensuring that I design to your taste and needs.